 As you may expect from a long-established Peckham record store, Maestro Records sells a wonderfully eclectic range of music.
 Its owner, Michael, is a real music enthusiast and wants his record shop to appeal to all ages.
 The varied selection of vinyl – from reggae to hip hop, jazz to pop – means that the entire family can find something they’ll love.

 Love “shouty guitar music”?
 Then you’ll adore All Ages Records.
 It’s London’s best independent record shop for punk and hardcore music.
 It stocks a niche product and serves fans of heavy music.
-Alongside vinyl, you’ll find CDs, merch, DVDs, fanzines and books.
+Alongside vinyl, you’ll find CDs, merch, boxset DVDs, fanzines and books.
 They also sell gig tickets and encourage musicians to promote their gigs and details in store.

 Another store for lovers of a heavier style of music, Crypt of the Wizard welcomes Heavy Metal “maniacs.”
 There’s a really welcoming vibe in this Hackney record store and the staff know their stuff and are happy to help.
-Explore their selection of 7” and 12” records as well as rarities and second hand offerings.
+Explore their selection of 7” and 12” records as well as rare and second hand offerings.

 The first record shop in the world opened in Cardiff in 1894.
 Spillers Records is still running today.